Safety & Preparedness

 Find out more about Xcel Energy’s electric system safety.

-If you suspect a natural gas leak, leave the building immediately.
 Once you are a safe distance away, call 911, then Xcel Energy at 800-895-2999.
 It is important to know how to recognize potentially dangerous natural gas leaks, so use your senses.
 Signs of a natural gas leak include:

 - A “rotten egg” or sulfur-like odor, though it may smell differently to you.